 Produce a poster that could be used with a class in your discipline: advertise an event (real or imaginary - maybe an exhibit of student work), promote the course, or explain a concept.
 Use PhotoShop or other software* that allows you to work in layers.

-Keep all project materials until receiving confirmation of your badge.
+Keep all raw materials until you receive confirmation of earning this badge.

 * You may use The GIMP, Adobe Illustrator, or other image editing software, but it must allow you to do what's required in step 3: EDIT and step 4: DOCUMENT..

-Specifically mention at least one thing you read or watched for this badge.
+A specific mention of at least one thing you read or watched above

 These prompts may help: